thi-ng/umbrella/packages/atom/README.md

 The `getter()` and `setter()` functions transform a path like `a.b.c` into a function operating directly at the value the path points to in nested object.
-For getters, this essentially compiles to `val = obj.a.b.c`.
+For getters, this essentially compiles to `val = obj.a.b.c`, with the important difference that the function returns `undefined` if any intermediate values along the lookup path are undefined (and doesn't throw an error).

-The resulting setter function too accepts a single object to operate on and when called, **immutably** replaces the value at the given path, i.e. produces a selective deep copy of obj up until given path.
+The resulting setter function too accepts a single object to operate on and when called, **immutably** replaces the value at the given path, i.e. it produces a selective deep copy of obj up until given path.
 If any intermediate key is not present in the given object, it creates a plain empty object for that missing key and descends further along the path.

 ```typescript
 s = setter("a.b.c");